ojrojas/OroQuizClash/draft/constitution.md

 ## 1. Purpose

-QuizArena is a configurable multiplayer question-and-answer game platform designed to demonstrate enterprise-grade software engineering capabilities using modern .NET and web technologies.
+OroQuizClash is a configurable multiplayer question-and-answer game platform designed to demonstrate enterprise-grade software engineering capabilities using modern .NET and web technologies.

 The platform allows administrators to configure categories, questions, difficulty levels, academic levels, age ranges, game rules and rewards.